leovan/leovan.me/content/en-resume.md

 ### Daat (Knowledge Graph of Finance)

-2018.01 ~ Now **JD Finance** Project Leader
+2018.04 ~ Now **JD Finance** Project Leader

-- Writing the documentation of JD Finance Knowledge Graph Technical White Paper.
+- **JD Finance Knowledge Graph Technical White Paper**：Investigate the entire Knowledge Graph technology stack, including realted models, data, evaluation reports and open source tools, and summarize the final research report.
-- Building a unified NLP service engine.
+- **Automatic Sensitive Information Identification**：Automatic sensitive information identification for data stored in the data warehouse, assisted with data encryption policy implementation.
+The model is constructed using the Wide & Deep network based on the meta-information of the data (e.g., table name, table comment, column name, column comment, etc.) and value-information of the data (e.g., the data values of every column).
+Build the Wide network with extracted traditional features and the Deep network with text features using Char Embeddding + CNN, and the F1-Score on test data is 95%+.

 ### All Seeing Eyes (Chinese Address Analytics)

-2015.03 ~ 2017.12 **JD Finance** Project Leader
+2015.03 ~ 2018.04 **JD Finance** Project Leader

 - Development of **Chinese address analytics algorithms**, including: segmentataion, classification, integrity, POI identification and similarity **(accuracy 90%+)**.
 - Development of **Address Profile System** based on the basic algorithm engine.
 It increased the conversion rate of users by 30%+ in the offline payment service.